-The General Plan Geotechnical Element indicates that liquefaction occurs when loose, unconsolidated, saturated, sandy soils are subjected to ground vibrations during a seismic event they may liquefy; this phenomenon is called liquefaction.
-This commonly occurs in areas where the ground water table is within 50 feet of the ground surface.

-According to the Mission Springs Water District (MSWD) Draft 2010 Urban Water Management Plan, groundwater levels in the Mission Creek Subbasin, in which the Project is located, average 300 feet below the ground surface.
+The General Plan Geotechnical Element indicates that liquefaction commonly occurs in areas where the ground water table is within 50 feet of the ground surface.
+According to the Mission Springs Water District (MSWD) 2015 Urban Water Management Plan, groundwater levels in the Mission Creek Subbasin, in which the Project is located, average 300 feet below the ground surface.

 The chance for hazards associated with liquefaction is considered low in the Desert Hot Springs area, principally because of the approximate depth to ground water.
 The exception includes lands located immediately adjacent to and on the north side of the Banning and Coachella Valley (Mission Creek) Faults, which dike ground water and allow it to rise within 50 feet of the surface.
 Effects of liquefaction include a loss of bearing strength, ground oscillations, lateral spread and slumping.
 The Project is located a minimum of 1.75 miles from the nearest of the fault, Banning Fault.
+Less than significant impacts are expected.